 It’s not uncommon to click with a candidate because they went to the same college – or even support the same sports team – but could basing your hiring decision on that personal preference actually be classed as discriminatory?
-HRM asked a leading employment law
+HRM asked a leading employment lawyer for his advice.

 “You can have a bias towards a certain school but it’s by degrees,” says Martin Sheard.
 “If you’re trying to say; ‘Well I went to Thomas Jefferson School of Law in Boise, Idaho and you did too so I’m turning down the Harvard guy,’ that’s a little less justifiable than; ‘I went to UBC and so did you so I’m turning down the guy from Windsor School of Law.’